 Creating space for friends to gather.

 We understand how important great food is for your visit.
 At Tilikum you will enjoy delicious entrees and accompanying side dishes, freshly baked breads and tasty desserts, pleasing to the eye and tasty to the palate.
-Wholesome meals are prepared and served family-style with an optional buffet for larger groups.
-Homestyle meals are prepared from scratch with local, fresh, seasonal ingredients brings you a quality food service difficult to attain at larger camps and conference centers.
+Wholesome meals are prepared from scratch with local, fresh, seasonal ingredients, and usually served family-style.
+Tilikum offers a quality food service difficult to attain at larger camps and conference centers.

 If an individual has a medical diet need which requires a completely separate option, our hosts will either deliver it directly to the guest at the table or will have it set on a designated sideboard with the items clearly marked.
 These requests must be made in advance to allow for the cooks to shop for and prepare a separate dish.
 There is a $1 additional charge per meal to cover the cost of special ingredients and the extra labor to prepare a separate meal.